 “As long as I live, I am the slave of Quran I am the ground of chosen Mohammed’s way.
 Whoever carries a word of me apart from this I am complainant of him and I am complainant of those words too.”

-As has been also understood from his above-given words, Hz.
+As we also understand from his above-given words, Hz.
 Mevlana had headed towards God under the leadership of Hz.
-Mohammed, abided by the commands of God and enlinghtened the humankind within the scope of the Islamic discipline.
+Mohammed.
+He had abided by the commands of God.
+And he had enlightened the humankind within the scope of the Islamic discipline.
 He had lived in line with the ethics of Islam throughout his life.
-He had complained about the fanatic ideas appended into Islam later on and about fake Sheikhs.
+Mevlana Celaleddin-i Rumi had always complained about the fanatic ideas appended into Islam and about fake Sheikhs.

 “The summary of my life is these three statements: I was immature; I became experienced; I was consumed.”